The Counting of the Omer

 Day 24 Meditation:

-Netzach (Enduring Persistance to Overcome and be Victorious) with Tiferet (Beautiful Balance and Harmony through Compassion)
+Today on day 24 of counting the Omer up to Shavu’ot we meditate on how Netzach (Enduring Persistance to Overcome and be Victorious) correlates with Tiferet (Beautiful Balance and Harmony through Compassion)

 Healthy endurance, directed to develop good qualities and modifying bad ones, will always be compassionate.
 The compassion of endurance reflects a most beautiful quality of endurance: an enduring commitment to help another grow.
 Endurance without compassion is misguided and selfish and become harsh and fatiguing.
 Endurance needs to be not just loving to those who deserve love, but also compassionate to the less fortunate.
 Does my determination compromise my compassion for others?
 Am I able to rise above my ego and empathize with my competitors?
 Am I gracious in victory?